Rahul1758/Face-mask-detector/README.md

 4. IMPROVEMENT
 --------------
 While collecting data (images) for Masked faces, I noticed that for some images faces of people were not in focus(or small compared to the image).
-Impact of this that model accurately recognises Non-masked face accurately compared to Masked face.
+Impact of this that model accurately recognises Non-masked face compared to Masked face.
 But saying this, the model prediction works like wonder for most of the times.